cicero-mello/cm-ricochet/README.md

 ### **Notes:**
 - The `container` will have `position: relative`.
 - The `item` will have `position: absolute`.
+- The movement update is synchronized with the screen's refresh rate.
 - The speed is **frame rate independent**, meaning it adapts to different refresh rates.
 - The function runs indefinitely unless manually stopped.
 - Callbacks allow custom behaviors when the item collides with the container’s edges.